 A Performance-Lecture on Messianic Themes

-For a few years now, I’ve been reading and re-reading six particular pages of the Babylonian Talmud, which confront some confounding questions of messianism.
+For eight years now, I’ve been reading and re-reading six particular pages of the Babylonian Talmud, which confront some confounding questions of messianism.
 I’m not a scholar of Talmud; I really have no business digging around in this foundational tome of rabbinic Judaism.
 And yet, these six pages persist in their invitation – again and again – to consider catastrophe, caesura, mourning, and morning joe via dialogue, debate, parable, mathematical calculation, geopolitical commentary, conspiracy theory, and seemingly dadaist non-sequitur.

 Conceived and Performed by: Brandon Woolf